 The question is to what extent lessons of the past apply to a Trump presidency.
 The Bush administration infamously relied on the “unitary executive” theory to argue that it could set aside laws that would limit the president’s power over national security.
 But that was still a theory of constitutional authority, crafted by lawyers operating within the norms of legal discourse.
 So far, Trump and his inner circle don’t appear to see the need to justify themselves in those terms.
 Their theory seems to be: “We won.
 Get over it.”

 Even if the ACLU and others can marshal public and international opinion against Trump, will it matter?
 Trump acts like a man at once desperate for approval yet, paradoxically, unwilling to change his behavior to earn it.
 Critics are to be defeated, not listened to.
 Trump may really believe that all opposition is a concoction of the biased media—that, as he tweeted after surveys showed that most Americans disapproved of the Muslim ban, “[a]ny negative polls are fake news, just like the CNN, ABC, NBC polls in the election.”
-It’s hard to predict whether even massive resistance will constrain his use of executive authority.“In the end, I’m optimistic that our institutions are stronger than the will of a populist demagogue, even if he doesn’t back off,” Cole said.
+It’s hard to predict whether even massive resistance will constrain his use of executive authority.

 The Constitution both empowers and limits government.
 The central idea of constitutional democracy, the principle the ACLU represents, is that there are some things elected officials may not do.
 But Trump is in charge now, and he embodies the opposite idea.
 This is most obvious in his refusal to extricate himself from his businesses, barely hiding his intention to use the presidency to enrich himself and his family.
 Enabled by a pliant Congress, Trump thus poses a high-stakes test of Cole’s theory and of his capacity as an advocate.